ValerioCristofori/sabd2021-project/README.md

 scan 'query2'
 scan 'query3'
 ```
-to see the results of the queries saved in hbase
+to check the results of the queries saved in Hbase